SereneSyntax04/Devops-hub/README.md

 - This repo may include **diagrams**, **notes**, and **learning resources** related to the projects.
 - For detailed instructions, visit the individual repositories linked above.

----

-## 📌 How to Use

-1. Explore this repository to understand the structure of my DevOps work.
-2. Click on the project links to view the actual code and implementations.
-3. Use this as a roadmap to see my **skills and hands-on experience**.

----

-## ⚡ Skills Highlighted

-- Terraform & Cloud Infrastructure (AWS)
-- CI/CD
-- Docker & Containerization
-- Monitoring
-- Automation & Scripting and many more.